 Cabo Rojo

-Most notable for their Pink Salt flats, Cabo Rojo is the perfect place to visit if you are going to do a road trip around Puerto Rico.
-Cabo Rojo sits on the lower West Coast of Puerto Rico where the weather is hot and drier.
+Most notable for its Pink Salt flats, Cabo Rojo is the perfect place to visit if you are going to do a road trip around Puerto Rico.
+Cabo Rojo sits on the lower West Coast of Puerto Rico, where the weather is hot and drier.
 You can even see cacti growing around Cabo Rojo’s lighthouse!

 Rincon